dev-launchers/platform__dev-env/README.md

 ```

 # Running
-In the root directory of this repo, run `run.sh`.
+In the root directory of this repo, run `run.sh` to spin up all services.
+If you only want to run a subset of services run `run.sh <service 1>, <service 2> ... <service n>`.
+For example, if you only want to run the api, run `run.sh api`.
+If you want to run the bot, run `run.sh bot`.
 Tilt will automatically detect change in source and handle restarts.
 It also provides an UI to read logs from each container, and restart them at http://localhost:10350/.